Product frequently asked questions (FAQ)

 - Can PDXpert's part costs be updated using part data from our ERP/MRP?

-- Yes, the External Data Importer tool can import bulk updates to item attributes, including part costs.
+- Yes, the External Data Importer tool can import updates to many item attributes, including part costs.

 - Can I use my own part, document and change numbering and revision formats?
 Do I have to start my item numbers from a specific place, or can I continue my current sequence?